Best Practices in Assessing Community Engagement (BPACE): Student Learning Outcomes Assessment

-Individuals in faculty or staff roles who are responsible for or oversee a course or program that involves a highly engaged learning practice (service-learning, experiential learning, internship, capstone project, undergraduate mentored research, learning community, etc.) Participants are expected to come with a specific curriculum, project, learning experience, or course in mind.
+Individuals in faculty or staff roles who are responsible for or oversee a course or program that involves students in a highly engaged learning practice (service-learning, experiential learning, internship, capstone project, undergraduate mentored research, learning community, etc.).
+Participants are expected to come with a specific curriculum, project, learning experience, or course in mind.

 BENEFITS to ATTENDEES

 - List and compare a variety of civic outcomes and how they apply to your course, program, curriculum, discipline, etc.